AdityaChaurasia016/IkshaFoundationWebApp/README.md

 # IkshaFoundationWebApp

+School Collaboration App

-A React-based app to search and view schools in Bengaluru.
-Users can filter by name or address, see locations on an interactive map, and navigate paginated results.
-Built with React, Node.js, Express, and MongoDB for efficient data fetching and filtering.
+This app helps users search for schools in Bengaluru using a dynamic search bar and pagination.
+It fetches school details from a database and displays them with an interactive map.
+Built with React, Node.js, Express, and MongoDB, it ensures efficient data fetching and filtering.

+Features:

+🔍 Search schools by name or address
+📍 View school locations on an interactive map
+📄 Paginated results for better browsing
+🚀 Built with React (frontend) and Express + MongoDB (backend)